Why You Should Buy Silver

 In recent history, the highest spot price for silver reached $35.12 in 2011, and like all precious metals, its pricing has fluctuated considerably over the last century.
 In the year 2000 for instance, the spot price of silver was at a relatively low $4.95 an ounce, but by 2008 the price had surged to $14.99 per ounce.
 Silver has declined from its 2011 apex above the $35 threshold, but has remained steady in the neighborhood of $15-$20 since then.

 Coincidentally, right around 2011 there was a huge surge in the industrial demand for silver, which helped to boost the spot price to unprecedented highs.
-Once the world economy stabilized and the surge in industrial demand for silver abated, the spot price for silver declined, and has remained at its present position for quite some time.
+Once the world economy stabilized and the surge in industrial demand for silver abated, the spot price for silver declined, and has remained around its present position for quite some time.

 Ways to Buy Silver